The Spirit of Glory

 shame is a fading voice.

 Or lost altogether.
+But - yes!–

-in here it’s all flashing lights and heat.
+in the now, it's all flashing lights:

-Until at night, the border approaches,
+Until at night, my border approaches,

 and the strings that pull the hours go slack.

-Heat hangs under a copper moon,
+Heat hangs under a long-dead moon,

 and the bric-a-brac of name and place